-Qualified Tenants (income at or below 200% of the federal poverty level("FPL")) must pay \$9.99/month (or required minimum per program) and the property owner coordinates \$30/month subsidy for 100 megabit per second, or higher speed, service from the service provider.
-Alternatively, for income eligible residents with incomes above 200% of the FPL but less than 60% of AMI, Development provides 100 megabit per second, or higher speed, service at a cost to the resident of no more than \$9.99/month.
-For the alternative metric above (residents over 200% of FPL) the cost for broadband provision must be reflected in the proforma operating budget, and cost itemized for review.
+(or required minimum per program) and the property owner coordinates \$30/month subsidy for 100 megabit per second, or higher speed, service from the service provider. • Alternatively, for income eligible residents with incomes above 200% of the FPL but less than 60% of AMI, Development provides 100 megabit per second, or higher speed, service at a cost to the resident of no more than \$9.99/month.
+3 For the alternative metric above (residents over 200% of FPL) the cost for broadband provision must be reflected in the proforma operating budget, and cost itemized for review.
 The application must include a written proposal for the provision of the infrastructure that supports the proposed broadband service.
 At a minimum, the applicant must commit to providing the service for 15 years from the last placed in service date.
-2 3 incomes above 200% of the FPL but less than 60% of AMI, Development provides 100 megabit per second, or higher speed, service at a cost to the resident of no more than \$9.99/month.
-For the alternative metric above (residents over 200% of FPL) the cost for broadband provision must be reflected in the proforma operating budget, and cost itemized for review.
-The application must include a written proposal for the provision of the infrastructure that supports the proposed broadband service.
-At a minimum, the applicant must commit to providing the service for 15 years from the last placed in service date.
-Development incorporates the space and/or provides supportive services to residents based on the list of prioritized 3 FPL) the cost for broadband provision must be reflected in the proforma operating budget, and cost itemized for review.
-The application must include a written proposal for the provision of the infrastructure that supports the proposed broadband service.
-At a minimum, the applicant must commit to providing the service for 15 years from the last placed in service date.
-Development incorporates the space and/or provides supportive services to residents based on the list of prioritized supportive services to residents based on the list of prioritized services outlined in the Prioritized Supportive Services Table below.
-Qualifying Standards: MOU between applicant and provider included in application, outlines costs and includes a narrative describing services to be provided.
-Minimum of 24 hours per year of services to be provided, outcomes and attendance to be tracked.
-Services must be free to all income and/or age qualified residents.
-Transportation, where applicable, provided at no cost Residents must be made aware of all services available Up to 4 Points
+Development incorporates the space and/or provides supportive services to residents based on the list of prioritized services outlined in the Prioritized Supportive Services Table below.
+Qualifying Standards: • MOU between applicant and provider included in application, outlines costs and includes a narrative describing services to be provided. • Minimum of 24 hours per year of services to be provided, outcomes and attendance to be tracked. • Services must be free to all income and/or age qualified residents. • Transportation, where applicable, provided at no cost • Residents must be made aware of all services available Up to 4 Points

-Prior Prioritized Supportive Serivices Table 2 Points 1 Point 0.5 Points Childcare Tutoring / College Planning Art / Music /Writing Classes Adult daycare Employment Services Nutrition Classes Job Training Resume Building Classes Sports / Exercise classes GED / Continuing Education Medicaid Waiver Assistance Movie nights Behavioral Health Counseling YMCA collaboration Resident Meeetings Case Management for Permanent Supportive Housing This list is not meant to be exh austive.
-If you intend to prov vide additional services, please outline in your narrative and estimate the eligible poi nts
+Prioritized Supportive Serivices Table 2 Points 1 Point 0.5 Points Childcare Tutoring / College Planning Art / Music /Writing Classes Adult daycare Employment Services Nutrition Classes Job Training Resume Building Classes Sports / Exercise classes GED / Continuing Education Medicaid Waiver Assistance Movie nights Behavioral Health Counseling YMCA collaboration Resident Meeetings Case Management for Permanent Supportive Housing

+This list is not meant to be exhaustive.
+If you intend to provide additional services, please outline in your narrative and estimate the eligible points